Facebook parent company fined $25M for WA campaign finance violations

 Other sellers of political ads, including television stations and newspapers, have had to abide by the Washington requirements for decades.

-In 2018, following Ferguson’s first lawsuit, Facebook said it would stop selling political ads in the state, rather than comply with the law.
+In 2018, after Ferguson’s first lawsuit, Facebook said it would stop selling political ads in the state, rather than comply with the law.
 Google, similarly, said it would stop selling political ads in Washington.

 But they didn’t stop selling political ads.
 Google and Facebook both paid $200,000 fines in 2018.